 The effects of herbivory and fungal pathogen infections are rarely examined with respect to changes in plant trait distribution in plant communities. .
 The low SLA and high LDMC are characteristic of the plant communities driven by strong interspecific competition (Kunstler et al. 2016).
 We expected plant competition to intensify in the absence of herbivores, leading to higher SLA and lower LDMC values.
 Further, we expected the plant species with high SLA and low LDMC, usually palatable to herbivores, increasing when freed from herbivore pressure.
 Surprisingly, we observed SLA and LDMC values in the opposite direction xxxx

 RC values at the control plots revealed that species composition of the communities showed higher than random variability between sites (divergent but deterministic community composition).
 This result confirms predictions that in highly productive plant communities growing in nutrient rich environment would show deterministic but divergent assembly processes due to priority effects (Chase and Liebold 2002, Chalcraft et al 2004, Chase 2010).
 The RC values for communities without herbivores and with predators excluded were closer to zero, similarly as in herbivore exclosures from grassland communities (Alberti et al. 2017).
 More random community assembly with suppressed herbivores might be caused by enhanced effect of random colonization of the plots by plant species. .
-Predator exclusion, , we would expect that more random assembly would be a result of some effects cascading down to herbivore communitites.
+Predator exclusion, , we would expect that more random assembly would be a result of some effects cascading down to herbivore communities.
 Chase et al. (2009) argued that abundant consumers, in our case herbivorous insects, can increase stochasticity during community assembly process through by decreasing number of individuals in the community, and boost their chance of local extinction.
 We found partial support for this hypothesis in our data, where we observed lower number of stems in plots without predators.
 Evenness was affected positively, which would suggest rare species being removed from the community, but the 23.94 % average richness decrease was not significant.
 However, at majority of the plots, from which predators were exclude, lower number of species was observed (Fig. 1).
 It is therefore possible that the lack of significance might be caused by low statistical power of our tests.
 Surprisingly fungicide treatment did not increase randomness of the community assembly processes, despite their negative effect on tree richness and stem density.
 Low richness can simply be a result of decreased number of stems on the plot.
 This pattern is rather unexpected to observe if fungal pathogens are actually main mortality factor in the early stages of succession.
 Mordecai (2011) presented two hypotheses of pathogenic fungi diversity promoting mechanisms, which would produce similar patterns to the ones observed in our data: (1) reduction of fitness differences between pioneer trees and (2) changing the competitive structure between species.
 Second explanation is less probable as it should also result in significant and consistent changes in plant community structure.
 Therefore, we conclude that pathogenic fungi promote richness through differential effects on dominant plant species, where abundant species experience negative feedback, and rare species are positively affected or are neutral to fungal infections.
 Additionally, fungal infection can change herbivore preferences and performance on infected plants (Fernandez-Conradi et al. 2018), which introduces another level of complexity to fungi-plant-herbivore interactions.